It4innovations/HyperLoom/doc/source/client-py.rst

 however, programs arguments can be also parametrized by data objects.
 When an input data object is mapped to a file name that starts with character `$` then no file is mapped, but the variable with the same name can be used in arguments.
-Loom expands the variable before the execution of the task.
+HyperLoom expands the variable before the execution of the task.

 The following example executes program `ls` where the first argument is obtained from data object.